Allan Heinberg: Comics

-TV
+Television

-On television, Heinberg worked on The Naked Truth, Party of Five, Sex and the City, Gilmore Girls, The O.C., Grey's Anatomy, Looking, Scandal and The Catch, and served as Executive Producer of The CW's pilot for their Wonder Woman origin series Amazon in 2012, but the pilot was not picked up to series.
+On television, Heinberg worked on The Naked Truth, Party of Five, Sex and the City, Gilmore Girls, The O.C., Grey's Anatomy, Looking, Scandal and The Catch, and served as executive producer of The CW's pilot for their Wonder Woman origin series Amazon in 2012, but the pilot was not picked up for a series.
 In 2019, it was announced that Heinberg would develop a television adaptation of The Sandman for Netflix.
-He also executive produces the show with Neil Gaiman and David S. Goyer.
+He also executive produced the series with Neil Gaiman and David S. Goyer.

-Movies
+Film

 Heinberg wrote the screenplay for the 2017 superhero film Wonder Woman, as well as co-wrote the story with Zack Snyder and Jason Fuchs.